dfinity/canpack/README.md

 Canpack is primarily intended as a low-level building block for use in package managers and other development tools.

-Add the `canpack` npm package to your Node.js project with the following command:
+Add the `canpack` dependency to your Node.js project with the following command:

 ```bash
 npm i --save canpack